davehasacat/airflow-aws-snowflake-stock-market-elt/README.md

 ## License / Licensure

 © 2025 **[DaveHasACat LLC]**.
 All rights reserved.
-This project and its contents are owned and maintained by DaveHasACat.
+This project and its contents are owned and maintained by davehasacat.

 Unless explicitly stated otherwise, no part of this repository may be copied, modified, or distributed without written permission.
 If you intend to open-source the project, replace this section with your chosen license (e.g. MIT, Apache 2.0, etc.) and include a `LICENSE` file.